 Regardless of the state, smoking weed on federal land is a federal crime because weed has not yet been legalized nationally.
 Please refrain from any such activities on federal lands or you will be subject to at least one year of incarceration and a $1000 fine for just possession alone!

-Medical marijuana in Alabama is still nonexistent and is not legal to partake in any form.
-On March 13th, 2020, the State Senate approved of the Compassion Act.
-This was stalled due to the Coronavirus pandemic and will hopefully see a vote by the House in 2021.
-Unfortunately, this legislation is quite restrictive as it does not allow the consumption of flower, edibles, or vaporizers.
+Unfortunately, the legislation that passed is quite restrictive as it does not allow the consumption of flower, edibles, or vaporizers.
 Only 4 dispensaries will be given licenses under this law, with each able to have 3 different locations.
-Although this is quite restricting, we’re hopeful for improvements to be made after legalization eventually takes place.
+Although this is quite restricting, we’re hopeful for improvements to be made in the future.

-Medical marijuana is not legal in Alabama currently.
-Consequently, obtaining a medical marijuana card is not a possibility.
-However, if the Compassion Act does pass, patients will first need to have a qualifying condition determined by the state and must have tried other conventional forms of medication before being prescribed medical marijuana.
+At this time, it is not possible to get a medical marijuana card in Alabama.
+However, once it is possible, patients will first need to have a qualifying condition determined by the state and must have tried other conventional forms of medication before being prescribed medical marijuana.
 There will be a $65 application fee and the patient’s doctor must also submit a form.
 Once medical marijuana becomes legalized in the state of Alabama, please be sure to check back in for detailed instructions on how to obtain a medical marijuana card of your own!